|Applies To||RSA Product Set: Identity Governance & Lifecycle|

 |Resolution||Recover all encryption key files from the master key storage directory, /home/oracle/security, as per the instructions in the RSA Identity Governance & Lifecycle Database Setup and Management Guide for your version.|

 For resolving the AFX server/connector issues, please see RSA Knowledge Base Article 000034797 -- AFX server remains in a Not Running state with 'An issue with handling encryption was encountered' error on startup in RSA Identity Governance & Lifecycle.

 |Workaround||If a copy of the Encryption Key file is not available, then it is possible to update the passwords in all aspects of the product where they may have been encrypted by accessing the configuration pages, entering the password again, and saving the changes.
 Places where passwords are used include, but are not limited to, connectors, collectors, AFX truststore passphrase and email configuration.|

-- Ensure that a backup copy of all of the Key Encryption Key (KEK) files from the master key storage directory (default /home/oracle/security) are maintained for restoration purposes.
+- Ensure that a backup copy of all the Key Encryption Key (KEK) files from the master key storage directory (default /home/oracle/security) are maintained for restoration purposes.

-- Ensure a copy of these files are retained before any uninstall and re-installation of the product.
+- Ensure that a copy of these files are retained before any uninstall and re-installation of the product.